syncliteio/SyncLite/GETTING_STARTED.md

 ## Step 1 — Build SyncLite

-> **Most users don't need this.** To embed the runtime, use the published packages (`pip install synclite` / `cargo add synclite` / the Maven coordinate above).
+> **Most users don't need this.** To embed the runtime, use the published packages (`pip install synclite` / `cargo add synclite-rs` / the Maven coordinate above).
 To try the tools, download the [release zip](#try-the-platform-tools-without-building-release-zip).
 Build from source only for development or customization.

 > **Architecture support.** SyncLite is **64-bit only** — `x86_64` and `aarch64` on Windows / Linux / macOS.
 32-bit hosts are not supported because SyncLite Runtime (Rust) depends on the DuckDB engine, which requires a 64-bit host.